-The Entitlement Framework is at the heart of the Northern Ireland Department of Education/Department for the Economy’s 14-19 education policy.
-It aims to provide access for all stuidents to a broad and balanced curriculum that enables them to reach their full potential, regardless of which school they attend or where they live.
+The Entitlement Framework is at the heart of Northern Ireland's Department of Education (DE) and Department for the Economy (DfE) 14 to 19 education policy.
+It aims to provide access for all students to a broad and balanced curriculum that enables them to reach their full potential, regardless of which school they attend or where they live.

 A list of the OCR qualifications - GCSEs, A Levels, Cambridge Nationals and Cambridge Technicals - that can be used in the delivery of the Entitlement Framework is available to download.
 This list is updated annually.

 Only the listed qualifications are approved for use in schools in Northern Ireland and it is the responsibility of schools to check that approvals are in place before any course is offered to students.

 If schools wish to offer a qualification that does not appear on the current list, they can seek approval from the Department of Education.

 Performance points scores at age 14 to 16 in Northern Ireland are reported on a 0–58 scale with the following points assigned to each grade:

 ICT GCSE was withdrawn from the 2019 (14 to 16) English performance tables.
 We will be withdrawing this qualification due to the lack of demand.
 September 2019 will be the last two year cohort.
 Two alternative products are our Cambridge Nationals in Creative iMedia and Information Technologies.